SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Navigation Bar__

-    - For screens smaller than 900px to to make a responsive nav bar which collapses using a  "burger" menu icons to make look cleaner.
+    - For screens smaller than 900px to make a responsive nav bar which collapses using a  "burger" menu icons to make look cleaner.

 - __Landing Page__